World Bank – Functions & IBRD | World Bank UPSC Notes

 World Bank UPSC

 World Bank finds its relevance under the Important International Institutions and the economy section of the UPSC Syllabus.
-Candidates who are going to appear for the upcoming UPSC Exam must have in-depth knowledge about the World Bank and its five development institutions.
-We have covered the World Bank UPSC notes that cover all the important information related to World Bank and definitely help the candidates in their preparation.
-Apart from the notes, aspirants should also take the help of standard UPSC Books for more effective preparation.
+Aspirants must have comprehensive knowledge about the World Bank and its five development institutions for fruitful UPSC results.
+Aspirant can refer this articles that cover the complete World Bank notes for an effective UPSC exam preparation.
+Apart from the notes, it is advised that aspirants should also take the help of standard books, and study materials.